-Regicide was a serious crime in medieval times.
-There are many versions telling the story of the assassination of the King of Scots, James I. Earlier versions vary from versions written well after it happened.
+There are many versions telling the story of the assassination of the King of Scots, James I. Earlier versions vary from those written well after it happened.
 This could be attributed to Queen Joan who was actually there when it occurred.
 She survived and wanted vengeance.
 She may have had the story told as she wanted it known to make her husband appear to be more of a martyr.
 Here’s the story as The Freelance History Writer can best piece together from several versions.

 James had been held prisoner for nearly nineteen years by the English king after being captured as an eleven year old boy.
 When his release was finally completed and he returned to Scotland, he inherited a kingdom in disarray, ruled by some of his relatives and other nobles.
 His first actions were to emphasize his rights as king and make clear he wanted complete power.
 He proceeded to have his cousins who might assert their claim to the throne imprisoned or executed.
 He ruled with an iron hand for thirteen years and made many enemies.
 These enemies began to plot the king’s death.
 They finally managed to execute their plans.

 Perth was a favorite city of King James and he may have considered making it his capital.
 James had spent Christmas at the Blackfriars monastery and tarried there afterwards, playing lots of tennis, possibly in an effort to reduce his weight.
 On the evening of February 20, 1437, James was resting in his nightgown and slippers, maybe playing chess or cards or just bantering with his Queen and her ladies.
 They suddenly heard a great clamor of harnesses outside and saw torches.